China–Mongolia relations

-China–Mongolia relations refer to the bilateral relations between Mongolia and China.
-These relations have long been determined by the relations between China and the Soviet Union, Mongolia's other neighbour and main ally until early 1990.
+Diplomatic relations between People's Republic of China and Mongolia were formally established in October 1949.
+During the Cold War, relations were determined by the relations between China and the Soviet Union, Mongolia's other neighbour and main ally until early 1990.
 With the rapprochement between the USSR and China in the late 1980s, Chinese-Mongolian relations also began to improve.
 Since the 1990s, China has become Mongolia's biggest trading partner, and a number of Chinese businesses operate in Mongolia.

 Background

+Historical

 The Han and Mongol (as well as their ancestors, the Proto-Mongols) peoples have been in contact with each other for millennia.

 Throughout history, polities in the Central Plains and the Mongolian Plateau have had complicated relations.
+The Great Wall was constructed to ward off attacks by nomads from the north, notably during the Han and Ming dynasties.
 The Tang dynasty, following its defeat of the Xueyantuo, established the Protectorate General to Pacify the North in 647 to rule the Mongolian Plateau.
-The Great Wall was constructed to ward off attacks by nomads from the north, notably during the Ming dynasty.

 In 1271, the Mongols under Kublai Khan, grandson of Genghis Khan, established the Yuan dynasty as a Chinese dynasty and conquered all of China proper in 1279.
 In 1368, the Ming dynasty successfully overthrew the Yuan dynasty and the remnant Yuan imperial court was forced to retreat north, thereby forming the Northern Yuan dynasty.

 The Ming Great Wall was strengthened and the period was characterized by repeated Ming raids into Northern Yuan territory and vice versa.
-During the transition from Ming to Qing, the Northern Yuan monarch Ligdan Khan allied with the Ming against the Qing dynasty until Ligdan was defeated by Qing forces and Inner Mongolia was conquered by the Qing.
+During the transition from Ming to Qing, the last monarch of all Mongols Ligdan Khan allied with the Ming against the Qing dynasty until Ligdan was defeated by Qing forces and Inner Mongolia was conquered by the Manchus in 1635.
 In 1644, the Ming dynasty was overthrown by peasant rebels under Li Zicheng, who established the short-lived Shun dynasty which would soon be defeated by the Qing dynasty.
-During the Qing rule from 1691, Inner Mongolia and Outer Mongolia were incorporated into the empire.
+After 1691, Outer Mongolia were incorporated into the Qing empire during the Dzungar–Qing Wars.